nlp4se/LLM4RE-Datasets/README.md

 - Browse datasets in an interactive grid
 - Search and filter functionality
 - View detailed dataset information
+- Analytics dashboard with visualizations

 ## How to access

 A public version of this site is available at https://nlp4se.github.io/LLM4RE-Datasets/

+## Development

+**Disclaimer**: The source code for this web application has been generated with the assistance of AI tools, specifically using Claude (Anthropic) for code generation and implementation assistance.

 ## License